Apress/firewalls-dont-stop-dragons/errata.md

 ## Errata

+### Tip 4-6: Enable Two-Factor Authentication

+Note that Google Authenticator has finally provided a way to back up your codes.
+They first offered this on Android devices and now apparently have added this capability to iOS devices.
+I still prefer Authy, personally, but at least this major drawback has been addressed.

 ### Tip 4-12: Perform a Security Check in LastPass

 It appears that LastPass has now automated this in the [new Security Dashboard](https://blog.lastpass.com/2020/08/new-lastpass-security-dashboard-and-dark-web-monitoring-now-available/).
 One downside: it looks like you can't manually re-run the security check.
 So if you make some changes, you can't see immediately how your score has improved.
 I can only assume the score will be updated periodically, but not sure how often.